On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Introduction

-As the reader can see from known results of classical moduli spaces like Siegel or Hilbert moduli spaces, we are still far behind in the type D moduli spaces.
-However, several points of the present paper are already subtle and technical.
-Below we illustrate main results.
+As the reader can see from known results on classical moduli spaces like Siegel or Hilbert moduli spaces, the results obtained so far for moduli spaces of type D are comparably much less.
+Wishfully we could obtain more results based on the present work.
+Below we illustrate our main results.